Coving (urban planning)

-Coving is a method of Suburban planning used in subdivision and redevelopment of cities characterized by organic lot shapes and home placement along meandering setbacks.
-When combined with a new form of street patterns, lot area is increased and road area and length is reduced - a demonstrated average 25% compared to conventional suburban platting.
-Coving is used as an alternative to conventional urban "grid" and suburban land development layouts in order to enhance curb appeal, eliminate monotony, reduce costs, such as road surfacing and street length, while increasing the amount of land available for construction.
-What makes coving so unique is that it gains its efficiency by increasing instead of decreasing existing regulatory minimums.
+Coving is a method of suburban planning used in subdivision and redevelopment of cities characterized by organic lot shapes and home placement along meandering setbacks.
+It is an improved rediscovery of the platting designs employed by such cities as Shaker Heights, Ohio.
+When combined with a new form of street patterns, lot area is increased and road area and length is reduced – a demonstrated average 25% compared to conventional suburban platting.
+Coving is used as an alternative to conventional urban "grid" and suburban land development layouts to enhance curb appeal, eliminate monotony, reduce costs, such as road surfacing and street length, while increasing the amount of land available for construction.
+Coving is unique because it gains its efficiency by increasing instead of decreasing existing regulatory minimums.

 History

 Coving was pioneered by Minneapolis-based urban designer Rick Harrison.
 His design intent was that no two houses look directly into each other's windows.
 The name comes from coves of green spaces among the homes which are made possible by winding roads and meandering setbacks.

 Coving was first discovered by accident when Rick Harrison was experimenting with design options on a Chicago subdivision layout in 1990.
 By the meandering of setbacks and the elimination of pavement bubbles running the calculations through Land Innovation software it was discovered that street pavement was reduced 20%.
 Assuming it was a software error, the site was manually checked.
-What he had discovered was that by a careful meandering of the homes to form curved shapes separate from the direction of the street, there could be a significant reduction in street length.
+He had discovered that by carefully meandering the homes to form curved shapes separate from the direction of the street, there could be a significant reduction in street length.
 Coving has led to many new discoveries and pioneering design methods and techniques as well as new software technologies and user interfaces.
 Currently Coving is in its fourth generation, and has demonstrated an average reduction of public street length by 25% while maintaining density of conventional (curved street) subdivision platting.
-More recently in 2013, advancements in architecture were made possible by the lot shaping and open space interconnection with living spaces within the home – redefining architecture as well as land planning.
+More recently in 2013, advancements in architecture were made possible by the lot shaping and open space interconnection with living spaces within the home – redefining architecture and land planning.

 Another area where coved design has made advancement is in the realm of Urban Redevelopment.
 By abandoning excessive streets and right-of-ways a demonstrated reduction of public street of upwards of 60% can redefine how inner core suburban (typically tight gridded lots) are redeveloped.
 This model was first created at the beginning of the 2008 recession and is being proposed in blighted urban spaces to bring about housing affordability and increased quality of life.

 This YouTube explains the methods that have evolved from Coving: